SalesCraft-Kyle-Na/posts/country-state-picklist/README.md

 ## Apex - without dependencies

-- Solution below does not provide dependencies between state and country.
+- **Solution below does not provide dependencies between state and country**.
 - You can find more details here: [Access the state and country picklist through Apex](https://help.salesforce.com/s/articleView?language=en_US&id=000338321&type=1)
 - I used the `Country` and `State` wrappers mentioned above.
+- It's a really simple solution.
+Quite lovely if don't need dependencies between countries and states.

 ```java
 Schema.DescribeFieldResult countryCodeFieldResult = User.CountryCode.getDescribe();